Understanding the Varieties of the Black Gum Tree

 It is also a food source for more than 100 species of wildlife — especially squirrels.
 These trees have high amounts of food value and protein, so they are the prime food source for squirrels in winter.

 The sap from black gum trees has many traditional uses, such as chewing, cooking, and boiling to make maple syrup.
-Though black gum trees are not popular street trees, they have many uses and benefits for the ecological community.
+Though black gum trees, also known as yellow gum, are not popular street trees, they have many uses and benefits for the ecological community.